rpede/SecureSoftwareDevelopment/assignments/hybrid_crypto.md

 Use asymmetric cryptography in combination with key exchange to share a session key.
-Then use symmetric cryptography to a exchange message using the session key.
+Then use symmetric cryptography to an exchange message using the session key.

 I recommend Elliptic-curve Diffie–Hellman (ECDH) for key exchange and AES-GCM-256 for messages.